This gingerbread white Russian is the perfect holiday cocktail full of rich coffee flavor mixed with a sweet molasses drizzle. Say cheers!

 But, since today marks the beginning of December and all those things are upon us, I’ll sacrifice some sweat to talk about all of them.

-I can guarantee you the bottle will get plenty of use once you taste this molasses, coffee and ginger infused white Russian.
+I can guarantee you the bottle will get plenty of use this holiday season once you taste this gingerbread white Russian!

 - 4 ounces whole milk